KenKundert/inform/README.rst

 .. code-block:: python

    output = MessengerGenerator(
-       output=True,
+       output=lambda messenger: not messenger.mute,
        log=True,
    )

 Displays and logs a message.
+This is used for messages that are not errors that are noteworthy enough that they need to get through even though the user has asked for quiet.

 .. code-block:: python